Settlement Reached for Utah Accident Victims

 • Share this article on Linkedin

-The Van Alfen case is not the first case brought forth by a wrongful death lawyer that Toyota has settled however.
-In 2009, an undisclosed settlement was reached after an accident killed a retired California Highway Patrol officer and three others when their Lexus SUV suddenly accelerated to more than 120 miles per hour before driving off an embankment, rolling reportedly, and bursting into flames.
-In the investigation into the accident, pedal entrapment caused by incorrectly sized floor mats was first discovered, prompting a recall of more than 14 million vehicles to correct the issue.
-Another wrongful death case was settled in 2010 for $10 million involving similar circumstances.
+The Van Alfen case is not the first wrongful death lawsuit that Toyota has settled.
+In 2009, a settlement was reached after a retired California Highway Patrol officer and three others died when their Lexus SUV accelerated to over 120 miles per hour, crashed, and caught fire.
+This incident led to the discovery of pedal entrapment caused by incorrectly sized floor mats, prompting a recall of over 14 million vehicles.
+Another wrongful death case was settled in 2010 for $10 million under similar circumstances.